Action Against Hunger’s New Emergency Program in the Darién Gap Supports Health and Nutrition of Migrants

 Marcela said that with little money and resources, she and her husband had to make difficult decisions under the pressure of poverty.
 She knew the journey would be difficult, but they still decided to go together.
 If one had stayed behind, they would likely have been forced to choose between buying food or paying rent.

-“We thought about it a lot and we are both going to get the children out of it,” she said.
+“We thought about it a lot and we are both going to get the children out of it,” she says.
 “We have to have faith and keep going.”

 More about Action Against Hunger’s Programs in the Darién Region